kylevirtuous1211/Nachos_implementation_homework/NachOS-4.0_MP2/trace_code.md

 }
 ```
 ## AddrSpace::Execute()
-* purpose: Run a user program using the current thread
+* purpose: OS execute the current thread

 * passed parameters:
-`char *fileName`: for running the file `fileName`.
-Not sure because
+`char *fileName`: the name for thread executed
-it's not used in the procedure

 change the CPU's task to the current thread
 ```
 void AddrSpace::Execute(char *fileName) {